Do you think you need a “job” to make money?

 You can get paid to become a jury in such trials.

-For those of us that don’t know, blogging is when you write for your own website, usually posting articles, recipes, reviews, or commentary (with the website itself being the “blog.”)
+For those of you who don’t know, blogging is when you write for your own website, usually posting articles, recipes, reviews, or commentary (with the website itself being the “blog.”)

 Think of it like writing articles for a newspaper that you’re the sole proprietor of.